55% of Brunei population to receive Pfizer, Moderna jabs - The Scoop

 BANDAR SERI BEGAWAN — The Ministry of Health (MoH) is expecting supplies of the Pfizer and Moderna vaccines later this year to cover about 55 percent of the population.

-A total of 300,000 doses of the Pfizer vaccine and 200,000 doses of the Moderna jab will be delivered in the coming months, health minister YB Dato Seri Setia Dr Hj Md Isham Hj Jaafar told The Scoop on Monday after receiving his second COVID shot.
+A total of 300,000 doses of the Pfizer vaccine and 200,000 doses of the Moderna jab will be delivered in the coming months, health minister YB Dato Seri Setia Dr Hj Md Isham Hj Jaafar told reporters on Monday after receiving his second COVID shot.

 Brunei currently uses the Oxford-AstraZeneca and Sinopharm vaccines as part of its national vaccination campaign, which respectively require two doses spaced 12 weeks and 28 days apart to provide full immunisation.